lucas-comk/goodbye_world/README.md

 ## Usage

-Open the terminal on the directory you put the file:
+Open the terminal on the directory the py file is.
+You can use:
  `cd the/path/you/put/the/file`

 Then execute it: